 Once the dust of excitement has settled and everyone has soaked in the big news, reach out to the MoH and find out what you can do to help her pull off showers, parties, and planning.
 Because If you think being a bridesmaid is a lot of work, being the Maid or Matron of Honor is kind of like a temporary career change.

 If she's still in the vague-planning stage, now is your chance to throw out some ideas of things you would enjoy whether it's planning games for the bridal shower or picking out favors for the bachelorette party.
 Just be sure not to overcommit yourself.
 Start off with one task and once you've fulfilled it, consider volunteering for more.

-Expect to Drop a Ton of Sweet, Sweet Cash You Will Never See Again
+Expect to Spend a Lot of Money on Things You Will Never See or Wear Again